-The Shares will be registered shares which are entered into the book-entry facilities of Euroclear France.
-Application has been made for the Shares to be accepted for delivery through the book-entry facilities of Euroclear France.
+The Ordinary Shares are registered shares which are entered into the book-entry facilities of Euroclear France.
+The Ordinary Shares have been accepted for delivery through the book-entry facilities of Euroclear France.
 Euroclear France is located at 66, rue de la Victoire, 75009 Paris, France.